Koheron/koheron-server/doc/command_line_interface.md

 The configuration is saved in the file `.kserver_cli` in the directory that contains the executable `kserver` of the CLI.

-To select the Unix socket connection run:
+For an Unix socket connection run
 ```
 $ kserver host --unix
 ```
-Whereas the TCP connection is activated by:
+and for a TCP connection use
 ```
 $ kserver host --tcp [IP] [Port]
 ```
-To check the current configuration use:
+Check the current connection configuration:
 ```
 $ kserver host --status
 ```